SAP Licenses For Engineers, Administrators, and Other Specialized Roles

 Key examples include:

-- Manager Self-Service (MSS) User: This is for line managers who need to perform limited managerial tasks in SAP, such as approving their team’s leave requests, viewing team information, initiating requisitions for hiring, etc. The MSS User license allows a manager to do these HR/managerial self-service activities (which involve acting on behalf of their subordinates in workflows), but not much beyond that.
+- Manager Self-Service (MSS) User: This is for line managers who need to perform limited managerial tasks in SAP, such as approving their team’s leave requests, viewing team information, and initiating requisitions for hiring.
+The MSS User license allows a manager to do these HR/managerial self-service activities (which involve acting on behalf of their subordinates in workflows), but not much beyond that.
 It includes manager-specific actions in HR and procurement (like approving a purchase requisition for a department).
 An MSS user wouldn’t have authorization to create arbitrary transactions outside those predefined self-service forms.

-- Industry-Specific Named Users: SAP offers licenses restricted to particular industry solution modules.
+- Industry-Specific Named Users: SAP offers licenses that are restricted to specific industry solution modules.
 For example, an SAP Retail User for store clerks in retail (with point-of-sale related tasks), or an SAP Industry Portfolio User for users accessing only a specific industry add-on solution (like only the SAP for Utilities module).
 These are less common and only applicable if you have those industry products.
 They similarly limit the user to that slice of functionality.
 For instance, a SAP retail user could perform store inventory lookups or sales in the retail system, but nothing can be done in core ERP outside the retail scope.

 Read SAP Developer and Technical User Licenses.